saikumarkusangi/Smart-Bank/README.md

 Step 6 :For logging out or deleting the account long press and speak in the mic

+App APK:

 Apk file is in the code section named "app-release.apk"

+----or-----

+you can download it from here : https://appsenjoy.com/en/JYFdeTYTev3phfM/file

 video link :